carpentries/instructor-training/episodes/15-carpentries.md

 to better evaluate our impact, and also to understand what the community wants and needs from our materials.
 You can report your "mix-and-match" workshop to us
 (and take advantage of our pre- and post- assessment surveys!) by selecting "Register a self-organised workshop" on our [workshop request page][workshops-form].

-At this time we are not seeking registration for lessons taught from The Carpentries Incubator or Carpentries Labs.
+We also want to know when you teach a lesson from The Carpentries Incubator or The Carpentries Lab.
+To register a workshop teaching one of these community-owned lessons, please complete the form available on [The Carpentries Incubator homepage](https://carpentries-incubator.org/) or [The Carpentries Lab homepage](https://carpentries-lab.org/) respectively.

 ### Carpentries Jargon Review